Shoah (film): Franz Suchomel

 Corporal Franz Suchomel, interviewed by Lanzmann in Germany on 27 April 1976, was an SS officer who had worked at Treblinka.
 Suchomel agreed to be interviewed for 500 Deutschmarks, but refused to be filmed, so Lanzmann used hidden recording equipment while assuring Suchomel that he would not use his name.
-Documentary maker Marcel Ophüls wrote: "I can hardly find the words to express how much I approve of this procedure, how much I sympathize with it."

 Suchomel talks in detail about the camp's gas chambers and the disposal of bodies.
 He states that he did not know about the extermination at Treblinka until he arrived there.
-On his first day he says he vomited and cried after encountering trenches full of corpses, 6–7 m deep, with the earth around them moving in waves because of the gases.
+On his first day, he says he vomited and cried after encountering trenches full of corpses, 6–7 m deep, with the earth around them moving in waves because of the gases seeping from the decomposing bodies.
 The smell of the bodies carried for kilometres depending on the wind, he said, but local people were scared to act in case they were sent to the work camp, Treblinka I.

 He explained that from arrival at Treblinka to death in the gas chambers took 2–3 hours for a trainload of people.
 They would undress, the women would have their hair cut, then they would wait naked outside, including during the winter in minus 10–20 °C, until there was room in the gas chamber.
 Suchomel told Lanzmann that he would ask the hairdressers to slow down so that the women would not have to wait so long outside.

 Compared to the size and complexity of Auschwitz, Suchomel calls Treblinka "primitive.
 But a well-functioning assembly line of death."